 Overview

-you can chose to undertake a year-long work placement gaining valuable experience and skills as well as networking opportunities to build your industry contacts
+- Choose to do a year-long work placement to gain valuable experience and skills, as well as networking opportunities to build your industry contacts.

 Structure and assessment